ckeditor/ckeditor5/docs/updating/ckeditor4-configuration-compatibility.md

 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-toolbarCanCollapse">toolbarCanCollapse</a></td>
 			<td>N/A. The toolbar cannot be collapsed manually by the user.
-For distraction-free editing with the toolbar appearing when you need it, use {@link examples/builds/inline-editor inline}, {@link examples/builds/balloon-editor balloon} or {@link examples/builds/balloon-block-editor balloon block} editor.</td>
+For distraction-free editing with the toolbar appearing when you need it, use {@link examples/builds/inline-editor inline}, {@link examples/builds/balloon-editor balloon}, or {@link examples/builds/balloon-block-editor balloon block} editor.</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-toolbarGroupCycling">toolbarGroupCycling</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-toolbarGroups">toolbarGroups</a></td>